 The Original Instant Pot Iced Tea

-This quick and easy Instant Pot iced tea recipe is a new summer staple.
+This quick and easy Instant Pot iced tea recipe is your new summer staple.
 Use this recipe to make iced tea concentrate in your Instant Pot or pressure cooker.

 I grew up drinking iced tea rather than pop.
 I call it pop, because I’m Canadian, I think that’s a pretty Canadian thing?
 I’d love to know what you call it, and where you’re from!
 I’ve heard cola, soda, etc